genome/bfx-workshop/lectures/week_06/README.md

 Generate a germline variant VCF from an aligned sequence bam and examine it.

-1. Use GATK HaplotypeCaller to produce a VCF file of germline variant calls.
+1. Use GATK HaplotypeCaller to produce a VCF file of germline variant calls (from the normal bam).
 Some hints:

   - Pull and launch docker images to run your commands, just like you did in previous weeks.
  - Either using a jupyter notebook or running things from the command line directly is fine!